LocandLoad/P-EnterBot/README.md

 the `--team` argument is only intended to be used if you have to restart / start the program in the middle of a Mirror Dungeon run.
 Otherwise, the program will pick the team with the best rest bonus and use that.

 the `--hardMode` argument will run hard mode dungeons when True and normal dungeons when False.
-If weekly bonus is available it will claim all bonuses
+If weekly bonus is available it will claim all bonuses.

-the `--oneBonusPerRun` argument will make the bot claim only one weekly bonus per run for optimal enkephalin per BP level
+the `--oneBonusPerRun` argument will make the bot claim only one weekly bonus per run for optimal enkephalin per BP level.

 Pressing `q` in the terminal window will stop the program.